JosBrown69/arcade/README.md

 - **Game.jsx**: Contains the main game class, including the overall game structure, the MainGame component, the game loop, and the canvas rendering.

+- **Obstacles.jsx**: Defines obstacle class and behavior.

+- **Player.jsx**: Defines Player class controls and behavior.

+- **ScoreBoard.jsx**: Defines and draw the score board.

+- **TouchInput.jsx**: Touch controls for mobile compatibility.

+### Pages

+- **Clan.jsx**: contains all the clan interaction, members, posts with scrolldown, post textarea, join and leave buttons.

+- **ClanCreate.jsx**: Special form to create a clan, making you the first member, the owner and not allowing you to leave.

+- **Clanes.jsx**: All the existing clanes list with member number and owner name, also here is the "create clan button".

+- **Following.jsx**: Page show all the users you already follow.

+- **Home.jsx**: Shows tha main page with the games.

+- **Login.jsx**: Log in form and validation.

+- **NotFound.jsx**: Default route to not registered urls.

+- **Profile.jsx**: Personal profile page.

+- **Register.jsx**: New user register form and validation.

+- **Trophies.jsx**: Shows all available trophies and the game.

+- **User.jsx**: Other users information page.

+### Styles
+this folder contains all the CSS for every page in the project.

+**App.jsx**: Contains all routes of the project, including the protected ones, the context providers and the log out function.

+**Constants.js**: Access and refresh tokens variables.

+**index.css**: Main css styles for all project.

+**main.jsx**: Main component and ui provider.

+project also contains vite and react files for correct functioning like package.json for version management

+## crud_api
+Contains main settings for the Django project and adds app url's

+- **setting.py**: Add settings for django libraries like simple JWT, corsheaders, core_api, and the main app.

+## virtual
+Contains virtual enviroment

+**db.sqlite3**: actuall database

+**manage.py**: main Django file to start back-end app

+**requirements.txt**: All python packages required to make app work

+**test.rest**: basic api test for some endpoints